helixgade/styleguide/README.md

 “never use global variables” to “never use exceptions.”
 This project ([helixgade/styleguide](https://github.com/helixgade/styleguide)) links to the style guidelines we use for Helixgade code.
-If you are modifying a project that originated at Google, you may be pointed to this page to see the style guides that apply to that project.
+If you are modifying a project that originated at Helixgade, you may be pointed to this page to see the style guides that apply to that project.

 This project holds the [C++ Style Guide][cpp], [C# Style Guide][csharp],